-End of lease cleaning is also known as bond cleaning, end of tenancy cleaning, or exit cleaning.
-It is a cleaning process that a tenant is required to conduct at the end of their tenancy by the homeowner or the law, for them to receive their house deposit back.
-When you are renting a house or office space, the landlord will always ask for an amount of money to serve as the bond deposit.
+End of lease cleaning is also known as bond cleaning, end-of-tenancy cleaning, or exit cleaning.
+It is a cleaning process that a tenant is required to conduct at the end of their tenancy by the homeowner or the law for them to receive their house deposit back.
+When renting a house or office space, the landlord will always ask for money to serve as the bond deposit.

-You can do the cleaning yourself, or hire a professional company to do the work for you.
-End of lease cleaning is thorough; it is not only cleaning the normal spaces, but also cleaning even the hard to reach areas.
-Doing an unsatisfactory work could result in your bond deposit defaulted.
+You can do the cleaning yourself or hire a professional company to do the work for you.
+End of lease cleaning is thorough; it is not only cleaning the normal spaces but also cleaning even the hard-to-reach areas.
+Doing unsatisfactory work could result in your bond deposit being defaulted.

-Therefore, if you do not intend to or not able to do a thorough job, then hire a professional cleaning company to do the work for you.
-To help you know spaces that will be checked by the homeowner before you get your refund back, below is the ultimate end of lease cleaning checklist:
+Therefore, if you do not intend to or cannot do a thorough job, hire a professional cleaning company to do the work for you.
+To help you know the spaces that will be checked by the homeowner before you get your refund back, below is the ultimate end-of-lease cleaning checklist:

-General cleaning involves doing a thorough clean-up of the general spaces in the house.
+General cleaning involves thoroughly cleaning up the house’s general spaces.
 These areas include:

 - clearing out different animal and insect patterns, cobwebs and removing nests on both the interior and the exterior of the house